-Grantee is fully responsible for ensuring that the subcontractor adheres to all state and federal laws and regulations in carrying out its services or activities
+- 1. There are two types of subcontracting permitted under ESG.
+A subcontract does not absolve the grantee from any responsibility or liability to HCD.
+Grantee is fully responsible for ensuring that the subcontractor adheres to all state and federal laws and regulations in carrying out its services or Activities - a.

-- a.
 Subcontracting for services provided to the funded program.
 Procuring services related to carrying out the funded program is permissible.
 Examples: security, supportive services, food services.
 Federal procurement rules may apply. - b.
-Applications that contain multiple ESG-eligible activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate providers for those ESG-eligible activities.
+Applications that contain multiple ESG-eligible Activities as permitted under HCD's Annual Action Plan or this NOFA may subcontract with separate providers for those ESG-eligible Activities.
 For example, RR programs that request funds for both RR and HMIS may subcontract with a different entity for their HMIS.

-Notwithstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any activity is strictly prohibited, unless approved in writing by HCD.
+Not withstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any Activity is strictly prohibited, unless approved in writing by HCD.

-The following table summarizes the eligible ESG activities under the regional competition.
+D. The following table summarizes the eligible ESG Activities under the regional competition.

-ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (unless otherwise noted) For single-county CoCs For single-county CoCs, up to two applications may be submitted.
+ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (unless otherwise noted) For single-county CoCs, up to two applications may be submitted.
 For multi-county CoCs, up to three applications may be submitted.
 Rapid Re-Housing Regional competition: \$75,000 minimum, \$200,000 maximum per application.
 Emergency Shelter \$75,000 minimum, \$200,000 maximum per application.
-Street Outreach \$75,000 minimum, \$200,000 maximum per application as a stand-alone activity, or up to a maximum of 10 percent of a total application (not to exceed \$20,000) when requested in addition to RR or ES.
-The SO activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+Street Outreach \$75,000 minimum, \$200,000 maximum per application as a stand-alone Activity, or up to a maximum of 10 percent of a total application (not to exceed \$20,000) when requested in addition to RR or ES.
+The SO Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
 Homelessness Prevention Up to a maximum of 10 percent of a total application request (not to exceed \$20,000) when requested in combination with RR or ES.
-The HP activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+The HP Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
 No stand-alone HP applications are permitted.
 HMIS Up to a maximum of 10 percent per application (not to exceed \$20,000).
-The HMIS activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+The HMIS Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
 Grant Administration Local government service providers may request up to \$200 per application.

-Note: Applicants are urged to consult the relevant state and federal regulations for all requirements associated with each activity.
+Note: Applicants are urged to consult the relevant state and federal regulations for all requirements associated with each Activity.